 Upgrading your laptop’s RAM is a relatively easy process and can significantly improve its performance for gaming purposes.
 Just make sure to check with the manufacturer first before making any changes!

-Storage is one of the most important factors to consider.
+Data storage is one of the most important factors to consider.
 Your laptop’s storage capacity will determine how many games you can store and play on your device.

 There are two main types of storage: HDDs (hard disk drives) and SSDs (solid-state drives).
 HDDs are traditional spinning hard drives that have been around for decades.